Norwich railway station

-Norwich railway station (formerly Norwich Thorpe) is the northern terminus of the Great Eastern Main Line in the East of England, serving the city of Norwich, Norfolk.
-It is 114 mi 77 chain down the main line (measured via Ipswich) from London Liverpool Street, the western terminus.
+Norwich railway station (formerly Norwich Thorpe) is the northern terminus of the Great Eastern Main Line in the East of England, serving the cathedral city of Norwich, Norfolk.
+It is 114 mi 77 chain down the main line from London Liverpool Street, the southern terminus.

 It is also the terminus of numerous secondary lines: the Breckland Line to Cambridge; the Bittern Line to Sheringham; and the Wherry Lines to Great Yarmouth and Lowestoft.